-- Call the Fire Department Dial: 9-1-1

-- Activate the Fire Alarm Pull Station when evacuating if the fire alarm is not sounding.

-- Meet at the Assembly Area.
+- Call the Fire Department Dial: 9-1-1 - Activate the Fire Alarm Pull Station when evacuating if the fire alarm is not sounding. - Do not use Elevators in cases of Fire/Emergency. - Meet at the Assembly Area.

 B. Provide the following information to the Fire Department: